timholy/Revise.jl/README.md

 ## How it works

-Revise is based on the fact that you can change functions even when they are defined in other modules:
+Revise is based on the fact that you can change functions even when they are defined in other modules.
+Here's an example showing how you do that manually (without using Revise):

 ```julia
 julia> convert(Float64, π)